 Every city has great things happening, and from a local’s perspective here are 10 things I’m excited for you to immerse yourself in.

-- Food Truck Rallies- Cheyenne now supports multiple food truck events every month after being a food truck desert for many years.
-St. Mary’s, the United Way and the local food truck vendors all have committed to several monthly events this summer adding to the flavor of things to do in the community.
+- Food Trucks - Cheyenne now supports multiple food trucks after being a food truck desert for many years.
+Food that ranges from street food fusion to authentic middle eastern cuisine can now be found in Cheyenne, adding to the flavor of things to do in the community.

 - Murals and public art – In July, several murals and new public art installations have popped up in Cheyenne.
 The 4-ever West Tattoo Festival helped with their graffiti art event, and if you walk the alleyway between the Albany and the Wrangler, you’ll experience a cool urban menagerie of art that Cheyenne has desperately needed.
 West Edge Collective got into the game and had paint slingers decorate a shipping container that adds to the flavor of the west edge and their new building.